 However, I am writing this morning because I have another story to tell.
 It’s not about cooking.
 It’s not about winning or losing.
-It’s about a chance meeting.
+The story is about a chance meeting.
 It’s about a simple glance through a restaurant window and how that moment changes your life.
-It’s a story of a young Navy Corpsman who reached out because he thought he might have recognized, Will’s mom.
-A story about why I was meant to compete in Orange Beach.
+A story of a young Navy Corpsman who reached out because he thought he might have recognized, Will’s mom.
+Now I understand why I was meant to compete in Orange Beach.

 Meet Brandon.
 Brandon and William became brothers while stationed in San Diego.
 He caught a glimpse of me through a window as I passed by a restaurant he just happened to be working in.
 The following morning I wake up to a FB message: